 First, SNe Ia in the last two-rung out of the three-rung distance ladder are essential for the precise measurement of $H_0$, and ensuring the $a_B$ consistency between the second-rung and third-rung SNe can largely avoid SN systematics.
 However, it is usually difficult to achieve so since the second-rung SNe with calibrator hosts are most limited by the sample size (even the largest Cepheid-hosted SNe included in SH0ES have only 42 samples).
-Considering the intrinsic dispersion of SNe is still large, empirically $\sim0.12-0.19$ mag~\cite{Riess:2024vfa}, the small-sample second-rung SNe may admit considerable $a_B$ fluctuations as shown for the TRGB case in Fig.~\ref{fig:CSPaBtension}.
-If this bias originates from the $m_B$ selection bias, it will lead to an appreciable $M_B$ bias.
+Considering the intrinsic dispersion of SNe is still large, the small-sample second-rung SNe may admit considerable $a_B$ fluctuations as shown for the TRGB case in Fig.~\ref{fig:CSPaBtension}.
+If this bias originates from the $m_B$ selection bias, it will lead to an appreciable $M_B$ bias and subsequent $H_0$ fluctuations.
 By convention, this $a_B$ inconsistency can only seek help from larger sample size statistics to reduce the $a_B$ fluctuations.
-Unfortunately, SNe Ia occurs only 1-2 annually~\cite{Freedman:2024eph}.
-Therefore, it will take a long time.
+Unfortunately, the calibrator-hosted SNe Ia occurs only 1-2 annually~\cite{Freedman:2024eph} and thus accumulating enough such samples will take a long time.
 However, reasonably culling two-rung SNe to ensure $a_B$ consistency between SNe on 2nd or 3rd rungs can largely avoid this predicament as long as the $z$ systematics of local SNe can be well controlled or sufficiently mitigated.